 at Harvard Medical School.
 He leads a Stand Up To Cancer Dream Team focused on ovarian cancer, specifically therapies involved in DNA repair, including PARP inhibitors.

-Dr. Eric Winer is director of the Breast Oncology Program.
+Dr. Eric Winer is chief of the Division of Breast Oncology.
 He is also Chief Strategy Officer and Chief of the Division of Women's Cancers at Dana-Farber, the Thompson Senior Investigator in Breast Cancer Research, and a Professor of Medicine

 at Harvard Medical School.
 Dr. Winer has conducted numerous clinical trials during his career spanning virtually all aspects of breast cancer.
 Currently, he is the principal investigator of the Dana-Farber/Harvard Cancer Center NCI SPORE (National